jyu29/CN_demand_forecast_modelling/README.md

 - The hereinabove job is called upon by this [Run Pipeline](https://forecast-jenkins.subsidia.org/job/forecast-pipeline-demand/) job

 ## TODO
-- Separate data perprocessing (last transformation) from training by having it be run on a different image
+- Separate data preprocessing (last transformation) from training by having it be run on a different image
 - Document functions + Logging + Tests